emrekapusuzz/emrekapusuzz/README.md

 Here are some practical info about me :

-* I’m currently learning MySQL, Python, NLP, Machine Learning models from scratch, Web Scrapping tools (Selenium, Beautiful Soup) and keeping learning new things everday
+* I’m currently learning MySQL, Python, NLP, Machine Learning models from scratch, Web Scrapping tools, Statistics and keeping learning new things everday
 * How to reach me: emrekapusuz1997@gmail.com, [LinkedIn](https://www.linkedin.com/in/emrekapusuz/)

 #### About Me: